The Quran does not merely retell Jesus (peace be upon him). It redistributes him.

 There is none in the heavens and the earth but that he comes to the Most Merciful as a servant.
 (19:93)

-In Maryam, Jesus is the anti-hereditary Christ.
-He destroys the illusion that nearness is inherited.
+In Maryam, Jesus (peace be upon him) is the prophet who destroys the illusion that nearness is inherited.
 He makes servitude the only real kinship.

 7. In al-Anbiya’ (21): the sign reinserted into one prophetic body

 Al-Anbiya’ compresses prophetic histories into concentrated laws of invocation, response, rescue, and unified mission.
-It does not need Jesus as detailed controversy.
+It does not need Jesus (peace be upon him) as detailed controversy.
 It needs him inside the structure of one prophetic body.

 That is why he appears with his mother as sign: